The South Carolina Teaching and Certification Resource

 How to Become a Teacher in South Carolina

-To meet the basic eligibility requirements for teacher certification in South Carolina, candidates must have at least a four-year degree from an accredited institute of higher education, pass the required Praxis assessments, and be cleared by the Federal Bureau of Investigations (FBI) following a criminal records and background check.
-Additionally, the South Carolina State Department of Education will verify eligibility based on the candidate’s completion of an approved teacher preparation program, verification of an out-of-state license, or successful participation in the Program of Alternative Certification for Educators (PACE).
+To meet the basic eligibility requirements for teaching certification in South Carolina, candidates must have at least a bachelor’s degree from an accredited institute of higher education, pass the required Praxis assessments, and be cleared by the Federal Bureau of Investigations (FBI) following a criminal records and background check.
+Additionally, the South Carolina State Department of Education will verify eligibility based on the candidate’s completion of an approved South Carolina teachers certification program, verification of an out-of-state license, or successful participation in the Program of Alternative Certification for Educators (PACE).
 Traditionally, applicants may receive an Initial Certificate which will allow them to teach for three years; after successfully teaching in the classroom for this period of time, teachers will become eligible for a renewable Professional Certificate which is good for five years.

 - I want to be a teacher in South Carolina, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about South Carolina’s Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.

 In order to receive certification to teach in the state of South Carolina via the traditional route, applicants must complete a teacher education program from an accredited college or university, complete a student teaching internship, hold a minimum of a bachelor’s degree, and provide a letter of recommendation from a designated college official.
 Alternative routes to certification in South Carolina are also available to those who meet the eligibility requirements and are willing to complete a prescribed course of study.